Morlands Turned Slippers

 Once the slippers have returned to room temperature, the lasts are carefully removed to ensure the shape of the slipper is retained.

 The slippers are then handed over to the finishing department.
 Here every slipper is checked for any blemishes and loose threads.
 The sheepskin collars and lining are combed and the suede is brushed.
-Once they look perfect they are then placed ino individual bags then into a Morlands box, together with a shoe horn, providing the tools for the new owner to look after them.
+Once they look perfect they are then placed into individual bags and then into a Morlands box.
 Now they are ready for you, please enjoy your slippers.